ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

 you pass in empty lists, the breakpoint will use the default "search everywhere,accept everything" filter.

-Using the python API' to create custom stepping logic
+Using the Lua API' to create custom stepping logic
 -----------------------------------------------------

-A slightly esoteric use of the Python API's is to construct custom stepping types.
+A slightly esoteric use of the Lua API's is to construct custom stepping types.
 LLDB's stepping is driven by a stack of "thread plans" and a fairly simple state machine that runs the plans.
-You can create a Python class that works as a thread plan, and responds to the requests the state machine makes to run its operations.
+You can create a Lua class that works as a thread plan, and responds to the requests the state machine makes to run its operations.